tldr-pages/tldr/pages/common/latexmk.md

 `latexmk -c {{source.tex}}`

-- Clean up temporary tex and output files:
+- Clean up all temporary tex and output files in the current directory:

 `latexmk -C`